tribalwarshelp/api/README.md

-# TWHelp API
+# tribalwarshelp.com API

-A GraphQL API for Tribal Wars data.
+A GraphQL API designed for developers who want to create something meaningful for the game [Tribal Wars](https://tribalwars.net).

 ## Limits

-You can fetch in one GraphQL query:
+It is possible to fetch in one GraphQL query:

 1. 1000 daily player/tribe stats records
 2. 200 ennoblements